Action Party (Latvia)

 The Action Party (Rīcības partija), in 2004-2008 and 2016-2018 Eurosceptic Action Party (Eiroskeptiķu Rīcības partija) is a political organization in Latvia.
 It was founded under the name "Eurosceptics" before the 2003 referendum on Latvia's accession to the European Union, merging the party "Be a Human" (founded in 1998) and the public organization "Movement for Independence".
 The most prominent representatives of the organization were Normunds Grostiņš (former chairman of the board), artist Juris Dimiters, publicist Jānis Kučinskis and Viktors Dinēvičs.
+It was initially a left-wing party that later shifted rightwards.